qbap/a7-ios7-downgrader/README.md

 connect iphone in dfu mode

-`sudo ./script.sh 7.1.2 <your ios version>`

-or

 `sudo ./script.sh 8.0 <your ios version>` **ios 8.0 does not have working app store

 replace `<your ios version>` with the version of ios you are running rn

-so if u r on ios 11.4.1 type 11.4.1

-**if you are on 12.5.6 or 12.5.7, make sure you type 12.5.5 instead. this is because https://www.theiphonewiki.com/wiki/Firmware_Keys/12.x#iPhone does not have firmware keys for newer versions of ios 12 and the script will fail

-**if u are on 10.3.3, make sure you type 11.0 instead. this is bcz our amfi patch for the ramdisk does not work on ios 10.3.3 and the ramdisk will not boot properly

 this is used to be able to mount filesystems on ramdisk and backup the necessary files we need to downgrade

-which is unjailbroken
+or

+`sudo ./script.sh 7.1.2 <your ios version>`

+if you already downgraded previously using this script

 and follow the steps, as it will restore that ios onto your phone